ds999999/RHObjectiveBeagle/README.md

 ```
 To fix this error, we have to manually edit some Xcode files to add the dynamic library product type.
 See [here](http://stackoverflow.com/questions/12549633/xcode-4-5-no-com-apple-product-type-application-product-type-for-iphoneos), [here](http://realmacsoftware.com/blog/dynamic-linking) or the `libBeagle` folder for more info.

-Also, note that libBeagle-ios is actualy lipo'd together from -iphoneos and -iphonesimulator targets.
+Also, note that libBeagle-ios is actually lipo'd together from the -iphoneos and -iphonesimulator targets.

 ## Licence
 Released under the Modified BSD License.